Baron Corbin: Mr. Money in the Bank and United States Champion (2017–2018)

 At Money in the Bank on June 18, Corbin won the namesake match, earning him a world title match at the time of his choosing.
 Corbin lost to Shinsuke Nakamura by disqualification at Battleground on July 23 and again on the following episode of SmackDown.
 On the August 1 episode of SmackDown, Corbin attacked Nakamura, who had just become number #1 contender for the WWE Championship, but was attacked by Cena.
 On the August 15 episode of SmackDown, Corbin interrupted a match between John Cena and WWE Champion Jinder Mahal and cashed in his Money in the Bank contract, but was pinned by Mahal after being sidetracked by Cena, becoming the third wrestler to fail to win the title in a cash-in.
 At SummerSlam on August 20, Corbin lost to Cena.

 On the August 22 episode of SmackDown, Corbin was approached by Kevin Owens to officiate his title match against United States Champion AJ Styles, with the promise of a future championship match if Owens were to win the title; Corbin abandoned the match towards the end after heavy criticism from Shane McMahon, leaving the officiating duty to Shane instead.
 The following week, both Corbin and Tye Dillinger wanted to answer an open challenge issued by Styles; Dillinger was quicker but was then attacked by Corbin.
 Corbin defeated Dillinger the following week and on September 19, challenged Styles to a match at Hell in a Cell.
 When Corbin lost to Dillinger the following week on SmackDown, Dillinger was added to the match.
 In the subsequent triple threat match at Hell in a Cell on October 8, Corbin pinned Dillinger to win the title.
 Corbin retained the title against Styles on SmackDown and defeated Intercontinental Champion The Miz in an Interbrand Champion vs Champion match at Survivor Series on November 19.
-At Clash of Champions on December 17, Corbin lost his title to Dolph Ziggler in a triple threat match also involving Bobby Roode, ending his reign at 70 days.
+At Clash of Champions on December 17, Corbin lost his title to Dolph Ziggler in a triple threat match also involving Bobby Roode, ending his first reign at 70 days.

 At Royal Rumble on January 28, 2018, Corbin entered at #4 but was eliminated by Finn Bálor.
 On the February 13 episode of SmackDown, Corbin defeated Kevin Owens to earn a spot in the six-pack challenge for the WWE Championship.
 At Fastlane on March 11, Styles won the six-pack challenge by pinning Owens.
 Corbin competed in the Andre the Giant Memorial Battle Royal on the WrestleMania 34 pre-show on April 8; he made it to the final two before being eliminated by Matt Hardy.